-In 1638 a return said that: “the churchyard wantes a gate and the strong Chist wantes lockes and keyes, there wantes a poor man’s box, the uppere end of the North side of the church is unpaved.”
+In 1638 a return said that: 'the churchyard wantes a gate and the strong Chist wantes lockes and keyes, there wantes a poor man’s box, the uppere end of the North side of the church is unpaved.'
 In 1641, 37 parishioners signed the Oath of Protestation, attested by two churchwardens.
-During the Civil War the Parliamentarian forces besieging Newark, re-used the moated area around what had been Sir Thomas Molyneaux’s 15th century mansion, opposite the church, to utilise it as a redoubt.

-Archbishop Herring’s visitation return in the 1740s tells us that: There were nine families attending the church and no dissenters; that the incumbent resided at Kelham and services were held every Sunday either morning or evening.
+Archbishop Herring’s visitation return of 1743 tells us that there were nine families attending the church and no dissenters; that the incumbent resided at Kelham and services were held every Sunday either morning or evening.

-In 1779-80 the church underwent extensive restoration at a cost of £1300, much of which was raised by public subscription.
-In 1785, Sir Roger Newdigate, Patron of Hawton said:
+In 1779-80 the church underwent extensive restoration at a cost of £1,300, much of which was raised by public subscription.

 Maybe 21st century sensibilities are more robust, but no carving can be found now that could be described as ‘too indelicate to describe’.

-During restoration in 1843-44 (at a cost of £1645), the chancel carvings were rediscovered.
+During restoration work in 1843-4 (at a cost of £1,645), the chancel was 'thoroughly repaired and a new roof added; and the whitewash, which for many years had obscured and disgraced the rich decorations and beautiful carvings, was taken away.'
 Perhaps to protect them from the Puritans, or because they were no longer considered to be suitable, they had been covered with many layers of plaster and whitewash.
 A reproduction in plaster of the whole Easter Sepulchre carving (including the tomb and door) appeared in the medieval court at Crystal Palace in the 1851 Great Exhibition.

 The unoccupied tomb recess on the south side of the nave was walled up in 1845 and in the same year the Cambridge Camden Society produced plans, sections and elevations of the church and its ornaments.
-Work was done by George Gordon Place, Architect of Nottingham.
-These plans, which are still in existence, contain an error in that two of the carved features on the sedilia have been transposed.
+The work was done by the architect George Gordon Place of Nottingham.
+These plans contain an error in that two of the carved features on the sedilia have been transposed.

 In 1851, the church had 160 free spaces and twenty others.
 No return was made of numbers attending the church services.

-The church was reported in 1879 to be “seriously dilapidated both inside and out, being neither wind nor water-tight, looking shabby and neglected”.
-Restoration by Charles Hodgson Fowler was carried out in 1880-87.
+The church was reported in 1879 to be 'seriously dilapidated both inside and out, being neither wind nor water-tight, looking shabby and neglected'.

-In 1887 the south porch, which replaces an earlier one, was added at the expense of a parishioner, Mrs Hutton.
+In 1887 the south porch, which replaces an earlier one, was added at the expense of a former parishioner.

-In 1912 the church was said to have 154 seats, and thirty children on the Sunday School roll.
+In 1912 the church was said to have 154 seats, and 30 children on the Sunday School roll.
 There had been three baptisms over the past year.

 Another major restoration was carried out in 1965-66 at a cost of around £100,000, most of which was raised within the village.